skwee357/nodemailer-postmark-transport/README.md

-# An (un)official Nodemailer transport for Postmark
+# An unofficial Nodemailer transport for Postmark

 ## Install